Ga11u/tekna-workshop/mongodb/README.md

       - mongodb
 ```

-The you can lunch the docker containers:
+Then, you can lunch the docker containers:

 ```sh
 docker compose up -d
 ```

-Once your container is running, you can run the dollowing:
+Once your container is running, you can run the following:

 ```sh
 docker exec -it mongodb-mongodb-1 mongoimport --db='restaurants_reviews' --collection='restaurants' --file='/tutorial/restaurants.json'
 ```

-This will load the file resutant files.
-On the web UI you will find the database named `restaurants_reviews` and a collection called `restaurants`.
+This will load the restaurants file.
+On the web UI, you will find the database named `restaurants_reviews` and a collection called `restaurants`.

 Let's explore the data with Python and `pymongo` library.
-First you need to install `pymongo`.
+First, you need to install `pymongo`.

 ```sh
 pip install pymongo
 ```

-Then run the code
+Then, run the code
 ```sh
 python tutorial.py
 ```

-## Trobleshooting
+## Troubleshooting
 ### Checking the logs
-To check the logs of a container an see what is happending or the errors use:
+To check the logs of a container and see what is happening or the errors use:
 ```sh
 docker compose logs <container-name>
 ```

 ### Default docker IP address
-In windows you can check the address of your docker engine by opening Docker Desktop and going to settings.
+In the Docker Desktop, you can check the address of your docker engine by opening Docker Desktop and going to settings.
 There go to Resources > Network

 ### Online alternatives to practice with MongoDB
 - https://www.mongodb.com/docs/manual/tutorial/getting-started/
 - https://onecompiler.com/mongodb

 ## Addition resources
-This resources can help you to expand your knowledge of MongoDB:
+These resources can help you to expand your knowledge of MongoDB:
 - https://www.tutorialspoint.com/mongodb/index.htm
 - https://www.mongodb.com/docs/manual/